ottaviohartman/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 With Temporal, you can debug and resolve the issue while the Workflow is running.

-Pretend that you found a fix for the issue.
+6. Pretend that you found a fix for the issue.
 Switch the comments back to the `return` statements of the `deposit()` function in the `activities.py` file and save your changes.

 How can you possibly update a Workflow that's already halfway complete?
 You restart the Worker.

-First, cancel the currently running worker with `CTRL+C`:
+7. To restart the Worker, cancel the currently running worker with `CTRL+C`:

 ```output
 # continuing logs from previous retries...